-- 16,768,883 were designated as Series I convertible preferred stock, par value \$.01 per share; - 7,420,130 were designated as Series II convertible preferred stock, par value \$.01 per share; - 4,792,302 were designated as Series III non-convertible preferred stock, par value \$.01 per share; - 19,145,558 were designated as Series IV convertible preferred stock, par value \$.01 per share; - 21,447,959.34 were designated as Series V convertible preferred stock, par value \$.01 per share; and - 920,000 were designated as Series V-1 convertible preferred stock, par value \$.01 per share.
+- 16,768,883 were designated as Series I convertible preferred stock, par value \$.01 per share; - 7,420,130 were designated as Series II convertible preferred stock, par value \$.01 per share; - 4,792,302 were designated as Series III non-convertible preferred stock, par value \$.01 per share; - 19,145,558 were designated as Series IV convertible preferred stock, par value \$.01 per share; - · 21,447,959.34 were designated as Series V convertible preferred stock, par value \$.01 per share; and - 920,000 were designated as Series V-1 convertible preferred stock, par value \$.01 per share.

-Upon the effectiveness of the registration statement of which this prospectus is a part, each share of common stock then outstanding will be converted into 0.632 of one share of our common stock, as described below under the heading "Reverse stock split."
-Upon the consummation of this offering, all outstanding shares of our Series III non-convertible preferred stock will be redeemed for an aggregate of approximately \$4.8 million (which will be paid using the proceeds from this offering) and all other outstanding shares of our preferred stock will be converted into an aggregate of 41,524,005 shares of our common stock, par value \$.01 per ovisions of our agented and restated certificate of incorporation.
+On October 22, 2007, each share of common stock then outstanding was converted into 0.632 of one share of our common stock, as described below under the heading "Reverse stock split."
+Upon the consummation of this offering, all outstanding shares of our Series III non-convertible preferred stock will be redeemed for an aggregate of approximately \$4.8 million (which will be paid using the proceeds from this offering) and all other outstanding shares of our preferred stock will be converted into an aggregate of 41,524,005 shares of our common stock, pursuant to the provisions of our amended and restated certificate of incorporation.
 Upon the consummation of this offering, our authorized capital stock will consist of 400,000,000 shares of common stock, par value \$.01 per share, and 70,000,000 shares of preferred stock, par value \$.01 per share, all of which preferred stock shall be undesignated.
 Our board of directors may establish the rights and preference of the preferred stock from time to time, without stockholder approval.